garysteinmetz/technology_survey_study_materials/lessons/i_know_how_to_reserve_a_domain_in_aws_and_create_a_static_web_site_using_s3.md

     the '-- Record sets in this hosted zone --' listing, then click the 'Create' button.

+Now repeat the same steps above but use 'www' for the 'Name' field while creating the record set and select the bucket with 'www.' in front of it under the '-- Record sets in this hosted zone --' listing.

 Note that the name of this hosted zone will have a period '.' at the end of it.

 ### Upload Project Files to the S3 Bucket

+Follow these steps for each of the two buckets that were created.

   - Go to the AWS console main page, click the 'Services' link (top-left).
   - Scroll down to the 'Networking & Content Delivery' section